paulproteus/operations/grants/funded-grants.md

 # Funded Grants
 Funded Grants are when a [Volunteer Fundraiser](https://rebrand.ly/volunteer-fundraiser-policies) raises money for your Community and then we distribute it via a grant.
 We ask that you still "apply" for the grant so that we have a paper trail and you've agreed to follow our policies for [allowed expenses](./using-funds/approved-expenses-policy.md) and [expense reports](./using-funds/expense-reports.md).

+Note: this category does not apply to Chapters, as funds they raise via Volunteer Fundraisers are available for their direct use.

 ## Apply for a Funded Grant
 To apply for the grant, just fill out this [Application Form](https://docs.google.com/forms/d/e/1FAIpQLScyFx1Js_1vIz5ZcPZ6niJ-CMHZyTpbHRMgm1SrZnoI8mnRQg/viewform).
 Select "We (will) have funds raised specifically for our Community" since you plan to raise money to cover the workshop(s).